-New product developments are increasingly being designed in even more complex processes.
-For example, our planned Aero II is being designed in a .13 micron CMOS process, which adds cost, complexity and elements of experimentation and development, particularly in the area of advanced mixed-signal design.
+An increasing number of our new product developments are being designed in even more complex processes.
+For example, our Aero II is being designed in a .13 micron CMOS process, which adds cost, complexity and elements of experimentation and development, particularly in the area of advanced mixed-signal design.